trek-view/basecamp/_posts/2022-02-11-choosing-right-frame-extraction-rate-ffmpeg.md

 For virtual tours, the main measure of extraction comes down to the distance you want between photos.

-[As noted in this post on the Google support forum](https://support.google.com/maps/forum/AAAAQuUrST8X8OxIdF011I/?hl=en&gpf=d/topic/maps/X8OxIdF011I), Google Street View paths (photos connected with a blue line) should not be greater than 5 meters apart.
+[As noted in this post on the Google support forum](https://support.google.com/maps/forum/AAAAQuUrST8X8OxIdF011I/?hl=en&gpf=d/topic/maps/X8OxIdF011I), Google Street View paths (photos connected with a blue line) should not be greater than 5 metres apart.

-For the optimum viewing experience of virtual tours, we have found photos about a meter apart work best.
+For the optimum viewing experience of virtual tours, we have found photos about a metre apart work best.
 They are close enough that scenery does not get passed too quickly, nor are they to close together that navigation becomes tedious.

-Traveling at an average speed of 10 km/h (2.75 m/s) in 2 second timelapse mode will produce one photo about every 6 meters.
-Shot in video mode at 24 FPS results in one photo every 0.1 meters.
+Traveling at an average speed of 10 km/h (2.75 m/s) in 2 second timelapse mode will produce one photo about every 6 metres.
+Shot in video mode at 24 FPS results in one photo every 0.1 metres.

 Therefore, we first need to know the speed at which the tour was captured.